 a lone polar bear walks on a ridge of snow

 a polar bear walks in front of a polar rover

-Absolutely! but you should expect to focus on shots that feature polar bears in the landscape more.
+Absolutely!
+If you do this, you should expect to focus on shots that feature polar bears in the landscape more.
 But frankly, these are some of the best shots I’ve seen over the years!
-I always recommend my photography guests spend a lot of time zoomed out to take nothing but wide shots, even if the bears are close, because it’s the habitat that tells the story.
+I always recommend my photography guests spend a lot of time zoomed out to take plenty of wide shots—even if the bears are close—because it’s the habitat that tells the story.

+a lone polar bear walks on a ridge of snow